Top 10 Worst Beat Pickers in Hip-Hop

 Especially on the Carter, a lot of the production is either boring or just underwhelming.

-?
-Royce da 5'9" Ryan Daniel Montgomery, better known by his stage name Royce da 5'9", is an American rapper from Detroit, Michigan.
+Ryan Daniel Montgomery, better known by his stage name Royce da 5'9", is an American rapper from Detroit, Michigan.
 He is known for his solo work as well as his collaborations with Eminem in the duo Bad Meets Evil.
-Royce is also a member of the hip hop supergroup Slaughterhouse.
+Royce was also a member of the hip hop supergroup Slaughterhouse.

-Logic Sir Robert Bryson Hall II, better known as Logic, is one of the most influential artists in the rap game today.
-He was Born on January 22, 1990, in Gaithersburg, Maryland and first gained major fame through making 2013's edition of the XXL Top-10 Freshmen List and has easily become the most successful... read more
+Sir Robert Bryson Hall II, better known as Logic, is one of the most influential artists in modern rap.
+He was born on January 22, 1990, in Gaithersburg, Maryland, and first gained major recognition after being featured in the 2013 XXL Freshman Class.
+Among that year's class, he has become one of the... read more

-Denzel Curry Denzel Rae Don Curry (born February 16, 1995) is an American rapper and songwriter from Miami Gardens, Florida.
-He released his debut full-length album, titled Nostalgic 64 on September 3, 2013.
-His second full-length album, titled Imperial, was released on March 9, 2016.
-His third album, Ta13oo, came... read more
+Denzel Rae Don Curry, born on February 16, 1995, is an American rapper and songwriter from Miami Gardens, Florida.
+He released his debut full-length album, Nostalgic 64, on September 3, 2013.
+His second album, Imperial, followed on March 9, 2016.
+He continued his rise with Ta13oo in 2018 and released... read more

 His beats are honestly pretty weak to me and just sound cheap and unfinished.
 For example, the song G**k has potential, but it just doesn't hold up.
 I honestly can't play it on a good stereo system because it has no bass.
 He has a few great beats like Black Balloons and Ta13oo, but other than that, his stuff is underwhelming.
 The production on *ZUU* was somewhat better but still basic and generic.

-Gucci Mane Radric Delantic Davis, known professionally as Gucci Mane, is an American rapper who has released 12 studio albums and over 70 mixtapes.
+Radric Delantic Davis, known professionally as Gucci Mane, is an American rapper who has released 17 studio albums and 80 mixtapes.
 In 2007, he founded his own label, 1017 Records.
-He is credited with helping to pioneer the hip hop subgenre of trap music, along with fellow Atlanta-based rappers... read more
+He is credited with helping to pioneer the hip-hop subgenre of trap music, along with fellow Atlanta-based rappers T.I.... read more

 Even for trap, a lot of his production is so boring and forgettable, and I don't even see how people would want to listen to him!
 Even back when I was into trap music, I always had a hard time finding that "good Gucci song."